ShiraTheMogul/ShiraTheMogul/README.md

 - My work is published with [Free Software Movement](https://www.fsf.org/about/) ideals and principles in mind; please treat it as such!

 # Y Dyfodol
-- ®️ I'm looking to pick C.
+- ®️ I'm looking to learn C!

 # Prosiectau'r Gorffennol
 - [ShiraTheMogul/Shanghainese-Anki-Builder](https://github.com/ShiraTheMogul/Shanghainese-Anki-Builder), a Python script for building a draft Anki deck with [Shanghainese TTS](https://huggingface.co/spaces/CjangCjengh/Shanghainese-TTS/tree/main) and [Wugniu Yaqdaon](https://www.wugniu.com/) romanisation.